Here to Help Learning Speakers

 “Beth you are an amazingly wise women full of grace.
 I found myself wanting to spend more time (in the workshop) with you so that I could glean some of your wisdom into my life.”-Kristi B.

-Anxiety and Fear: Teaching Your Child to Manage their Emotions Monsters under the bed, dark nights, and mean dogs are all sources of normal childhood fears.
-But what happens when those fears and worries expand and hamper homeschooling, family time, or normal activities of daily living?
-Saying, “Stop worrying!” doesn’t help, and neither does, “You have nothing to fear.”
+Monsters under the bed, dark nights, and mean dogs are all sources of normal childhood fears.
+However, a third of our youth experience anxiety regularly, a staggering statistic.
+What happens when those fears and worries expand and hamper homeschooling, family time, or everyday activities of daily living?
+Saying, “Stop worrying!” doesn’t help, and neither does “You have nothing to fear.”
 Effective anti-anxiety control begins with understanding, providing tools, and helping your child understand their God-given brain chemistry.
 We can’t wave a magic wand and make anxiety disappear in our child’s life.
 However, there is much we can do to teach our child how to manage their emotions.

 “Such a great workshop!
 It’s the only workshop we have our notes from still posted on our fridge months later!” -Kayla H.

-Managing Conflict and Anger in Your Home Conflict happens.
+Conflict happens.
 Anger happens.
 Siblings fight.
 Mom and Dad don’t see eye to eye.
 Feelings get hurt.
 Things are said that shouldn’t be said, and things are done that shouldn’t be done.
-We each have different points of views on how life should go.
+We each have different points of view on how life should go.
 Add the personal character flaws of each family member to the mix, and you’ve got a recipe for calamity.
 Unchecked anger and unresolved conflict can undo the best of homeschool plans.
-Teaching your child how to manage anger and conflict far outweighs any school subject.
-Beth Mora, author, blogger, and homeschool mom tackles real-life tensions that happen behind all of our homeschool doors and offers practical solutions for messy moments.
+Teaching your child how to manage anger and conflict outweighs any school subject.
+Beth Mora, author, blogger, and homeschool mom, tackles real-life tensions behind our homeschool doors and offers practical solutions for messy moments.

 “We so enjoyed having you and Forrest as speakers at the AFHE Convention.
 I heard this session was standing room only!
 What a blessing you’re addressing a topic that will help so many families.
 You really are Here to Help Learning!”-Nancy M